Oat Muffins with Pecan Streusel Topping

 Step-by-Step Instructions

-In a large bowl, whisk together the melted butter and brown sugar.
+Step 4: Start the wet ingredients.
+In a large bowl, whisk together the melted butter and brown sugar until smooth.

-Using an ice cream scooper with a wire scraper or a spoon, fill the muffin cups to the rim with the batter.
+Step 7: Fill the muffin tin.
+Using an ice cream scoop or spoon, fill the muffin cups to the rim with batter.
+Sprinkle the streusel evenly over the tops.

 Note: My starting point for this recipe was this oatmeal muffin from Cook’s Illustrated.
 I found their version to be a bit too dense, so I adjusted the ratio of oats to flour (increasing the flour and reducing the oats), and I also increased the leavening agents.
 For flavor, I added more cinnamon and reduced the salt.